 The Chair of the Board annually prepares a "Board of Directors Master Agenda."
-This Master Agenda sets forth a general agenda of items to be considered by the Board at each of its regular meetings during the year.
-Thereafter, the Chair of the Board may adjust the agenda to include special items not contemplated during the initial preparation of the annual Master Agenda.
-Board members are invited to suggest inclusion of items on the agenda and are free to raise, at any Board meeting, subjects that are not specifically on the agenda.
+This Master Agenda sets forth a general agenda of items to be considered by the Board at each of its

 Lead Independent Director

 In the event the Chief Executive Officer is the Chair of the Board, the Company will have a Lead Independent Director.
 In such event, the independent Directors will appoint one of the independent Directors to serve as Lead Independent Director until such time as his/her successor as Lead Independent Director is appointed.
 Each regularly scheduled Board meeting includes an executive session of all Directors and the CEO and, a separate executive session of just the Directors who are independent as determined under these Guidelines.